farrokh/HippocraticAI-Assessment/README.md

 1. **Start both servers** (backend on port 8000, frontend on port 3000)
 2. **Open your browser** to `http://localhost:3000`
-3. **Browse templates** to see available prompt templates
+3. **Browse templates** to see available prompt templates and checking which template performs best: `http://localhost:3000/templates`
-4. **Ask a question** to start a tournament and compare different prompt strategies
+4. **Ask a question** to start a tournament and compare different prompt strategies go to `http://localhost:3000`
-5. **View comparisons** to see which template performs best
+5. **Brows ask questions** to see list of the decided and undecided questions: `http://localhost:3000/questions`

 ## 🏛️ Architecture